anhaidgroup/py_labeler/docs/contributing.rst

 #.
 Explain why the current behavior is wrong/not desired and what you expect instead.

-The issue will then show up to the *magellan_labeler* community and be open to comments/ideas from others.
+The issue will then show up to the *py_labeler* community and be open to comments/ideas from others.